Isabel Loza, PhD

 Do you have a favorite location on the grounds or a favorite tree?

 What do you want guests to know about The Morton Arboretum and its mission?

 When thinking of the Arboretum’s Employee Core Values, which one resonates with you and why?

-What’s an insider tip that you’d like to share with visitors?
+What’s an insider tip that you’d like to share with guests?

 Share an interesting fun fact about you: